MSFT(MSFT)

 What are the biggest risks facing MSFT stock?

-The primary risks for MSFT investors include debt exposure and competitive dynamics in the Software - Infrastructure industry.
+The primary risks for MSFT investors include debt exposure and competitive dynamics in the Software industry.

 • $125.43B in debt could be a headwind in a high-rate environment.

-• Fierce competition from established players in Software - Infrastructure.
+• Fierce competition from established players in Software.

 52-Week Trading Range